actionml/docs.actionml.com/single_driver_machine.md

 ## 4. Install {{> pioname}}

-4.1 Clone the ActionML version of PredictionIO from its root repo into `~/pio-aml`
+4.1 Get the ActionML version of PredictionIO and build it.
+Building is required because the process populates `/home/aml/.ivy2/...` cache with dependency jars that are built from the downloaded pio code.
+These are not available in nexus repos yet.
+So do not try to skip building by downloading a binary.

     git clone https://github.com/actionml/PredictionIO.git pio-aml
     cd ~/pio-aml